Skip to main content

 Deletes a published data source from the current Tableau site as the destructive step of the Stale Content Cleanup workflow.

-This tool is admin-only and is registered only when the ADMIN_TOOLS_ENABLED feature flag is enabled.
+This tool is admin-only and is registered only when the ADMIN_TOOLS_ENABLED environment variable is enabled.
 Non-administrator callers are rejected before any action is taken.

 The tool is two-phase to keep the destructive action safe:

-2. Delete (confirm: true + confirmationToken): permanently removes the data source.
-The token from the preview step is required — deletion is rejected without a matching token, which forces a deliberate two-step delete rather than a blind one-shot call.
+2. Delete (confirm: true): permanently removes the data source.
+Before deleting, the server re-fetches the data source and verifies it carries the pending-deletion tag applied in the preview step.
+A confirmed delete against an untagged data source is rejected (see the server-authoritative gate note).
 On Tableau Cloud the data source is moved to the recycle bin and can be restored for a limited time before permanent removal; on Tableau Server there is no recycle bin and deletion is permanent.

 Between the preview and the delete, the calling agent is instructed (via the tool description and the preview response) to surface the data source identity and its dependent content to the user and obtain explicit approval before deleting.
-The confirmationToken enforces that a preview ran, but the human approval step is a prompt-level expectation — agents must not auto-confirm or compute the token themselves.
+This human-approval step is a prompt-level expectation, not a server guarantee: the tag gate proves a preview ran, but the server cannot observe whether a human actually approved.
+An agent that calls preview and then confirm itself satisfies the gate with no human in the loop.
+Enforcing true human-in-the-loop (out-of-band approval the agent cannot forge) is tracked as follow-up work.

 Dependent content is not deleted